InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 If you're facing upload issues, try FTP:

-1. Connect to your server via an FTP client (e.g., FileZilla)
+1. Connect to your server via an FTP client (e.g., FileZilla).
-2. Navigate to `wp-content/themes/`
+2. Navigate to the `wp-content/themes/` directory on your server.
-3. Extract `realhomes.zip` and upload the folder here
+3. Extract `realhomes.zip` on your computer and upload the resulting `realhomes` folder to this directory.
-4. Activate the theme from **Dashboard → Appearance → Themes**
+4. Go to your **Dashboard → Appearance → Themes** and **Activate** the RealHomes theme.
-5. Set permalinks to **Post name**
-6. Head to **RealHomes → Customize Settings** to start configuring
+5. After activation, proceed with **Step 2 (Select Design)**, **Step 3 (Activate License)**, and **Step 4 (Install Plugins)** from the WordPress Dashboard method above to complete the setup.

 ---

-## 👶 Install the Child Theme _(Highly Recommended)_
+## 👶 Install the Child Theme (Highly Recommended)

+If you plan to add custom CSS or modify theme files, you should use the child theme.
+This ensures that your custom changes are safe and will not be overwritten when you update the main RealHomes theme in the future.

-Planning code-level customizations?
-Install the pre-built `realhomes-child.zip` file included in your download package.
-Upload and activate it just like the main theme.
+The `realhomes-child.zip` file is included in your download package.
+You can install and activate it just like the main `realhomes.zip` theme.

 ---